SmitPatel910/CS6320_NLP_Project/README.md

 ## 🍽️ Overview

-**Food Q&A** is an intelligent culinary assistant that helps users design recipes based on available ingredients and dietary preferences.
+**Food Q&A** is an intelligent assistant that helps users design recipes based on available ingredients and dietary preferences.
 Our dual-model approach combines the power of a fine-tuned GPT-2 model for recipe name generation with a RAG-based Google Gemini AI system for detailed cooking instructions.

 [**Watch our demo video here**](#) (Video coming soon)